jonassibbesen/rpvg/README.md

 #### Paths:

 The paths to be used for inference should be compressed and indexed using the [GBWT](https://github.com/jltsiren/gbwt).
+For transcriptome analyses a GBWT with transcript paths can be created using the `vg rna` subcommand in vg.
+See [Transcriptomic analyses wiki](https://github.com/vgteam/vg/wiki/Transcriptomic-analyses) on the vg github for more information on how to use `vg rna`.

 To decrease the computation time of rpvg it is recommeded that a [r-index](https://github.com/jltsiren/gbwt/wiki/Fast-Locate) of the paths is supplied together with the GBWT index.
 The `vg gbwt` subcommand in vg can be used to construct the r-index from a GBWT index.
 The name of the r-index should be the same as the GBWT index with an added *.ri* extension (e.g. *paths.gbwt.ri*).